amr9mohamed/goReactApp/README.md

 ```sh
 docker-compose up -d --build
 ```
-Make sure you are not using ports 8080, 5432 and 3000 as they are used by docker-compose Wait for it to finish before you can start.
+Make sure you are not using ports 8080, 5432 and 3000 as they are used by docker-compose.

+Wait for it to finish before you can start.

 Verify everything is working by navigating to your browser and vist